relay-zz/relay/README.md

 This reduces a lot of the clean up code that typically needs to be written when making single-page web applications.

+### The power of relays

+Event handling is the ugliest part of a program.
+Not hardest, but ugliest.

+For event handling, typically one resorts to `addEventListener` and `handleEvent`.
+But let's face it, every object will have to expose an event handler that is registered with another object so that the other object can call the handler when something exciting happens.
+Then you have to call `removeEventListener` whenever an object changes so now you have to keep track of when objects arrive and go.
+And for every separate event you need to have a separate event listener dance ritual.
+Catch my drift?
+What if your object is thrown away and you forgot to `removeEventListener`, well now you got unexpected behavior and possibly memory leaks.
+The ugly just got uglier.

+Another technique is to resort to `publish-subscribe` which is essentially a giant singleton that everyone hooks up with.
+It is a giant event bus where raised events get published to and interested parties can subscribe to.
+It's quite the decoupling, but again, you need to remember to unsubscribe when objects go away or you will get unexpected behavior.
+It sounds nice, but what you've just done is thrown a bunch of events into the sea and see which fishing net picks out which events.
+You're betting that someone else with the same sized net hasn't caught your fish first (intentionally or accidentally).
+After all, how can you know who else is finishing in the same lake?

+Then comes `relay` to the rescue.
+It introduces structure in a simple way.
+And it doesn't it by free riding on top of your HTML DOM tree.
+After all, what is more structured than HTML, and what is more free than what the browser has already built for you?

+It's clean and follows a predefined path without deviation.
+There is no mixing with the wrong crowd.
+And there is no dance ritual and no housekeeping.

+### Modular

 #### Imagine modules as iframes